Religion - Religious Beliefs

 Palestine, Canaan or the Holy Land).

-- Jihad: A holy war waged by Muslims against
+or Jihad is a holy war waged by Muslims against

 infidels.
 A holy struggle or striving by a Muslim for a moral or spiritual